KJeynesCupper/mobileRNA/README.md

 Plant grafting has been used to study RNA movement and the mechanisms associated with their action.
-Research has established that sRNA molecules can travel between the plant roots and shoots and can introduce changes to gene expression.
-There are two key classes of sRNAs, 24-nt small interfering RNAs (siRNAs) which can introduce DNA methylation via the RNA-directed DNA methylation pathway and the 21/22-nt microRNAs (miRNAs) which are associated to post-transcriptional gene silencing.
-Similarly, studies have shown that mRNAs can move across distances, and it is thought they may translate into proteins which act as transcription factors in the recipient tissues.
+Research has established that sRNA molecules can travel between the roots and shoots and can introduce changes to gene expression.
+The sRNAs can introduce transcriptional gene silencing through blocking or cleavage of mRNA and/or through the addition of de novo DNA methylation.
+While, studies have shown that mRNAs can move across distances, and it is thought they may translate into proteins which act as transcription factors in the recipient tissues.
 Changes in these RNA populations could instigate or facilitate grafting-induced traits, such as improved plant